 A position of “we don’t over-claim, so we should be okay” is a dangerous sign of complacency.
-The national downgrade rate of 20% is not because of fraudulent activity, but largely because of a lack of supporting evidence or a misinterpretation of the guidelines; as such, the following are indicators of this risk:
+Downgrades are not because of fraudulent activity, but largely because of a lack of supporting evidence or a misinterpretation of the guidelines; as such, the following are indicators of this risk:

 There is no transparent list of the complex pain management claims made compared with who is actually receiving ongoing interventions.
 To meet the requirement of a Directive-4b, consistent ongoing treatment must be provided as required by the resident.
 Lack of transparency around which residents have had this claim made can lead to a loss of funding of $18,200 p.a. for a single resident.
 A single downgrade for a Directive-4a claim can lead to a loss of over $10,800 p.a.